MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

     4. Choose the **Create Pick** action.
     5. Confirm any of the pick settings needed, for example, enable **Per From Zone** toggle.
 Choose the **OK** button.

-    You'll receive a confirmation message with the pick numbers.
+    You receive a confirmation message with the pick numbers.
 There are two picks as some items are located in the cross-dock zone, close to shipping area, and it would make sense to process them separately.

 9. Register the warehouse picks
     1. Choose the ![Lightbulb that opens the Tell Me feature 10.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Picks** and choose the related link.